dstremur/streblog/content/posts/Instinct_MI_50.md

 so far.

 To remove the black heatsink, the backplate has to be taken off first, since it covers some hidden screws that are securing the aformentioned heat sink.
 After all of them have been removed, the heatsink can be pried off the PCB.
-Note that the thermal pads over the VRMs should be removed with, such that they can be reused.
+Note that the thermal pads over the VRMs should be removed with care, such that they can be reused.
 If you need to replace them, I have found that 2 mm thick thermal pads work pretty well.